The PSHE Subject Leader is: Mrs Susan Harrison

 - prepare to play an active role as citizens in a diverse society.

 - develop a healthy and safe lifestyle with the ability to take appropriate risk assessments.

 - develop good relationships and respect the differences between members of the school and the wider community.

 - make a positive contribution to the life of the school

 - have the confidence to question when something is wrong

 - Through our PSHE curriculum at Fitzwilliam Primary School we recognise our duty to ‘actively promote’ and provide opportunity for children understand the fundamental British values first set out by the Government in the ‘Prevent’ strategy in 2014, of:

 - individual liberty

 - of those with different faiths and beliefs in order for them to become fair, tolerant and confident adults in a forever challenging world.

-At Fitzwilliam we teach PSHE, drawing on and sharing good practice.
-However, this must reflect the needs of our pupils.
+At Fitzwilliam we deliver the PSHE curriculum by utilising first hand expereince and sharing good practice.
+However, we are aware that the delivered curriculum must reflect the needs of our pupils.
 We expect teachers to use a PSHE programme to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
 We believe that the purpose of PSHE education is to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: ie, drug education, financial education, citizenship, personal safety, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.